 Employees added to the workflow get access to the form automatically.

-Click Edit template to add or delete fields, change the field names, or change their order.
+Click Template to add or delete fields, change the field names, or change their order.
 See Template Editor for more details about form template settings.

-Click Edit workflow to add or delete new steps, to change business rules, or to otherwise alter the workflow.
+Click Workflow to add or delete new steps, to change business rules, or to otherwise alter the workflow.
 See Workflow Editor for more details about workflow setup.